BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_12.md

 |---------------|-------|
 |*Air Balloon*  |$400   |

-Next, you'll find an NPC who will change your Pokemon's Hidden Power type in exchange for a Heart Scale.
-Score another point for Reborn for "actually letting you customize any Pokemon" to let you win with your favorites.
+Next, you'll find an NPC who will change your Pokémon's Hidden Power type in exchange for a Heart Scale.
+Score another point for Reborn for "actually letting you customize any Pokémon" to let you win with your favorites.
 Past her is a nickname changer, also obsolete thanks to the party menu.

 To the left is another tile puzzle, which you can play in exchange for 1 Red Shard.
 This is the solution: